 Additionally, we considered the materials used in the construction of each kayak and inspected them for integrity.
 We compared manufacturer claims of durability with what we observed during testing.
 We also looked at the repair kits, repair patches, or extra pieces that came with each kayak and evaluated them for helpfulness and effectiveness.

-Our lead tester has been using the Oru Beach LT regularly for over two years now, taking it on road trips and getting out on the water whenever she can, and has a durability update on this Editors' Choice Award winner.
-The craft itself has held up phenomenally — over rocks, full of gear, and through innumerable folds on sandy shores.
+Our lead tester has been using the Oru Beach LT regularly for over two years now, taking it on road trips and getting out on the water whenever she can, and has a durability update on this much-loved watercraft.
+The boat itself has held up phenomenally — over rocks, full of gear, and through innumerable folds on sandy shores.
 However, one small piece has gone missing.
-The pole that holds the seatback in place has a special cap on either end that secures it to the sides of the boat.
+The pole that holds the seatback in place has a special cap on either end that secures it to the boat's sides.
 Unfortunately, one of these small caps has managed to pop out of place and disappeared during one of our adventures.
 While the Oru is still completely usable like this, the seatback and sides are marginally less secure due to our new inability to affix this pole between the sides where it belongs.

-Some kayaks we even broke during testing, and subsequently tested the included repair patch or kit (lookin' at you, PackLite).
+We even broke some kayaks during testing and subsequently tested the included repair patch or kit (lookin' at you, PackLite).
 While it might be easy to assume that thicker materials automatically make for a more durable boat, the story isn't so simple.
 Several models broke in other ways, like the snapped strap of the Tucktec.
 While time is the true test, we sure put these kayaks through a LOT during our seasons of testing.